Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 2/

-our surplus clothing is always left behind
+our surplus clothing is always left behind.

-which seems to intimate Alexandria
+which seems to indicate Alexandria

 as our base.

-The buildings here that are suitable are
+The buildings there that are suitable are

-used as military hospital & only today
+used as military hospitals & only today

 there was a para. in the papers stating